-In 2021, OutRight published its first Pride Around the World report, which sought to provide a global snapshot of what Pride looks like and means in different countries.2 We defined "Pride" as any public-facing, open, and visible event with the purpose of affirming the existence of LGBTIQ people, demanding recognition and protection of our rights, and celebrating progress to date.
+In 2021, Outright published its first Pride Around the World report, which sought to provide a global snapshot of what Pride looks like and means in different countries.2 We defined "Pride" as any public-facing, open, and visible event with the purpose of affirming the existence of LGBTIQ people, demanding recognition and protection of our rights, and celebrating progress to date.

-Like our 2021 report, this report focuses primarily on events that activists identified as "Pride." but also includes other events aimed at advancing public visibility of LGBTIQ people, queer cultures, and human rights issues affecting LGBTIQ communities.
-It centers around seven country case studies - the Bahamas, Georgia, Hungary, Lithuania, Ghana, Malawi, and Rwanda - where Pride events were new or notable in 2021, or. in the case of Ghana.
+Like our 2021 report, this report focuses primarily on events that activists identified as "Pride," but also includes other events aimed at advancing public visibility of LGBTIQ people, queer cultures, and human rights issues affecting LGBTIQ communities.
+It centers around seven country case studies - the Bahamas, Georgia, Hungary, Lithuania, Ghana, Malawi, and Rwanda - where Pride events were new or notable in 2021, or, in the case of Ghana, where heightened repression made Pride impossible to celebrate.
+The case studies use Pride as a steppingstone to examine broader legal, political, and social dynamics in the seven countries.